What is deferred maintenance (DM)?

 Why do the DM numbers change each year?

-Most likely…yes.
-As long as NPS maintenance needs exceed annual funding levels, the DM total will continue to rise.
-However, Congress increased support in FY 2016 with an additional $90 million to address DM and an additional $28 million for transportation related DM, repairs, and construction.
-While these increases will enable the NPS to address more of its most critical requirements, the DM total will continue to grow.
+The parks benefitted when Congress increased support in FY 2016 by providing an additional $90 million to address DM and an additional $28 million for transportation related DM, repairs, and construction.
+While increases like these enable the NPS to address more of its most critical requirements, the total maintenance needs across the system are still being identified in excess of current funding levels.

-How will the NPS be affected if DM continues to rise at its present rate?
+How will the NPS be affected if DM continues to rise?

-As DM continues to rise, the NPS is forced to make tough, strategic decisions in order to protect its priority assets and ensure the effective functioning of mission critical assets.
+To combat DM, the NPS is forced to make tough, strategic decisions in order to protect its priority assets and ensure the effective functioning of mission critical assets.
 Assets are prioritized by interdisciplinary teams which measure an asset's contribution to protecting natural and cultural resources, visitor use, park operational support and asset substitutability.
+Assets in categories that are not the highest priority will likely see an increase in DM.
+Some of these facilities are often the support buildings, access roads, recreational trails, and other important assets that provide the access to, or the experience relative to an asset that is considered highest priority.

 Can deferred maintenance be mitigated or even fully eliminated?